 DURHAM, N.C.
-(WNCN) – When Dr. Rose Eapen was in medical school, she did some research on a new cancer drug.
+(WNCN) – When Dr. Eapen was in medical school, she did some research on a new cancer drug.

 Little did she know years later that same drug would help save her life.

 Eapen is a pediatric otolaryngologist at Duke University Hospital but while in medical school, she chose a research rotation studying a new cancer drug.

 The project was studying how tumors are affected by different agents in the microscopic aspects of the tumor and how the tumor grows.